 | Detail | Runs in a Detail context |

 When adding or editing an expression, context checkboxes are shown.
 Global is the default.
 Checking a specific context (Point, Primitive, etc.) automatically unchecks Global, and vice versa.
 Multiple specific contexts can be selected at the same time.
-The Global checkbox is disabled while any specific context is active — re-enable it by unchecking all specific contexts first.
+The Global checkbox is disabled while any specific context is active — re-enable it by unchecking all specific contexts.

 Context Filter